jankulovski/starterkit/specs.md

   - Reuses as much as possible
   - Implements features end-to-end (backend + frontend + admin + UX)
   - Keeps the codebase coherent and maintainable
+  - The app lives in docker, therefore if you need to run composer or npm commands you have to execute them via docker exec.

 ---